Teens and Diabetes Mellitus

 What is diabetes mellitus?

-Diabetes mellitus is a metabolic disorder.
-It is a problem with how the body uses sugar (glucose).
+Diabetes mellitus is a metabolic disorder where the body does not make enough insulin or respond normally to insulin.
+This causes blood sugar (glucose) levels to become abnormally high.
 Glucose is the main source of fuel for the body.
 Insulin is a hormone needed by the body to turn glucose into energy.
-It is made in the pancreas.
-Diabetes causes the pancreas to not make enough insulin.
-Or it causes the body to not use insulin well.
+In diabetes, the pancreas does not make enough insulin.
+Or the body does not use insulin well.
 With diabetes, too much glucose stays in the blood.
 It doesn’t get used by the body.
-Diabetes may be caused by of other health conditions.
+Diabetes may be caused by other health conditions.
 These include genetic syndromes, chemicals, medicines, poor nutrition, infections, viruses, or other illnesses.

 Type 1 diabetes